abhirathod95/travel-blog/src/blog/travel/2019-01-09/Sahara.md

 ---
 title: "Roadtrip to the Sahara Desert"
-date: "2019-01-09"
+date: "2019-01-15"
 path: "/blog/roadtrip-to-the-sahara-desert"
 excerpt: "The roadtrip to the Sahara was a bucket list experience I was excited to do.
-Camping was quite unlike anything I've done before, and I got to see a lot of Morrocco from the most touristy of places, such as Ait Ben Haddou, to more real life Moroccan villages..."
+Camping was quite unlike anything I've done before, and I got to see a lot of Morrocco from the most touristy of places, such as Ait..."
 tags: ["Journal", "Winter", "Roadtrip", "Family Trip","Travel Tips"]
 continent: ["Africa"]
 country: ["Morocco"]